Hedeby: Origins

 The town itself was surrounded on its three landward sides (north, west, and south) by earthworks.
 At the end of the 9th century the northern and southern parts of the town were abandoned for the central section.
 Later a 9-metre (29-ft) high semi-circular wall was erected to guard the western approaches to the town.
 On the eastern side, the town was bordered by the innermost part of the Schlei inlet and the bay of Haddebyer Noor.

 Timeline

 Rise

 Hedeby became a principal marketplace because of its geographical location on the major trade routes between the Frankish Empire and Scandinavia (north-south), and between the Baltic and the North Sea (east-west).
 Between 800 and 1000 the growing economic power of the Vikings led to its dramatic expansion as a major trading centre.
 Along with Birka and Schleswig, Hedeby's prominence as a major international trading hub served as a foundation of the Hanseatic League that would emerge by the 12th century.

+Hedeby played an important role in the international Viking slave trade between Europe and Byzantines as well as the Islamic world.
+People taken captive during the Viking raids across Eastern Europe could be sold to Moorish Spain via the Dublin slave trade or transported to Hedeby or Brännö in Scandinavia and from there via the Volga trade route to Russia, where Slavic slaves and furs were sold to Muslim merchants in exchange for Arab silver dirham and silk, which have been found in Birka, Wollin and Dublin; initially this trade route between Europe and the Abbasid Caliphate passed via the Khazar Kaghanate, but from the early 10th-century onward it went via Volga Bulgaria and from there by caravan to Khwarazm, to the Samanid slave market in Central Asia and finally via Iran to the Abbasid Caliphate.

-The following indicate the importance achieved by the town:
+The following indicates the importance achieved by the town: